Interactive-House-Smart-House-HKR-Grp3/GUIDELINES/CONTRIBUTION.md

-# Contributions to the Interactive-House-Smart-House-HKR-Grp3
+# Contributions to the Software Engineering 2 - Group 3 - Smart House project

 The following is a set of guidelines for contributing to the Interactive-House-Smart-House-HKR-Grp3